 Auburn Global - GLOB

 GLOB 0310 ENGLISH FOR ACADEMIC PURPOSES I: INTEGRATED SKILLS (0) LEC.
-8. LAB.
-0. This is an integrated-skills ESL course, so that listening, speaking, reading, and writing skills are combined and mutually reinforcing.
+10. LAB.
+0. This is an integrated-skills ESL course: listening, speaking, reading, and writing skills are combined and mutually reinforce each other.
+Students practice language and academic skills through exercises and types of technology associated with academic pursuits, including University-specific technologies (Canvas, databases).

 GLOB 0430 ENGLISH SUPPLEMENT (0) LEC.
 1. LAB.
 0. Pr., International students.
 The English Supplement explains in-depth the key themes and concepts of a specific course topic to facilitate comprehension.
 Its field-specific content also assists in development of study skills for international students to use throughout their academic career.
 Course may be repeated for a maximum of 5 credit hours.